zmfreecodecamper/siimple/packages/siimple-css/docs/components/breadcrumb.md

 #### Active crumb

-You can use the `siimple-breadcrumb-item--active` class to mark a crumb as active.
-This cna be used for example to inform the user about the current page.
+You can use the `siimple-breadcrumb-item--active` class to mark a crumb as active, for example to inform the user about the current page.

 ```
 <div class="siimple-breadcrumb siimple--mb-0">